will3/layouts/README.md

 # Layouts

-Layouts is light weight layout framework that's built on top of NSLayoutConstraints.
-It is a convention over configuration library, and has a lot of shorthands built for most layout needs.
+Layouts is a lightweight layout framework.
+It is a convention over configuration library,
+and has a lot of shorthands built for almost every layout needs.

 For e.g.
 ```